 Governance of a City relies on the cooperative efforts of elected officials, who set policy, appointed officials who advise the elected, and City staff who implements and administers the Council's policies.
 Therefore, every effort should be made to be cooperative and show mutual respect for the contributions made by each individual for the good of the community.

 Treat all staff as professionals

 Clear, honest communication that respects the abilities, experience, and dignity of each individual is expected.
+Treat city staff with respect.
 Poor behavior towards staff is not acceptable.

 Member questions/inquiries to City staff